jncraton/operating-systems-cpsc4420/lectures/06-stacks.md

 - End the function
 - Return some value
-- In langauges without separate statements, the return is simply the value of the function body
+- In languages without separate statements, the return is simply the value of the function body
 - Some languages allow for implicit returns

 Random Number